goodthebest/setup-digibyte-dgb-algo-Skein-mining-pool/README.md

 - [x] **QQ:** 256447418

-Build Digibyte (ticker DGB) Cryptocurrency Mining Pool for Algorithm SHA256, Multi Coins & Multi Algo Mining Pool Software
+Build Digibyte (ticker DGB) Cryptocurrency Mining Pool for Algorithm Skein, Multi Coins & Multi Algo Mining Pool Software
 ----------------

 We provide crypto mining pool creation services and take care of everything from scratch to finish that includes but not limited to